Troubleshooting a dim display (Windows 8, Windows 7 and Windows Vista)

-This document pertains to HP Notebook PCs with Windows 7 or Vista.
+This document pertains to HP notebook computers with Windows 8, Windows 7 and Windows Vista.

 Follow the steps below to determine if the dim display is due to a hardware failure:

 - Connect the AC adapter to the notebook and a working electrical outlet.

 - Power down the notebook computer by pressing and holding the Power button for 5 seconds.

 - Press the Power button again to start the computer.

 If the display is still dim after restarting with the AC adapter connected, proceed with Step 2.

 Follow the steps below to verify if the dim display issue persists in the BIOS, to determine if it is a hardware failure.

 - Press the Esc key immediately once every second until the Startup Menu appears.

 - Use the right arrow key to select F10 BIOS Setup and then press the Enter key.